MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 There are many connection parameters for configuring the client for SSL.
 A few important ones are:

 - `ssl`: Connect using SSL.
 This property doesn't need a value associated with it.
 The mere presence of it specifies an SSL connection.
 For compatibility with future versions, the value `true` is preferred.
-In this mode, when establishing an SSL connection, the client driver validates the server's identity to prevent man-in-the-middle attacks.
+In this mode, when you're establishing an SSL connection, the client driver validates the server's identity to prevent man-in-the-middle attacks.
 It checks that the server certificate is signed by a trusted authority and that the host you're connecting to is the same as the host name in the certificate.
 - `sslmode`: If you require encryption and want the connection to fail if it can't be encrypted, set `sslmode=require`.
 This setting ensures that the server is configured to accept SSL connections for this host/IP address and that the server recognizes the client certificate.
 If the server doesn't accept SSL connections or the client certificate isn't recognized, the connection fails.
 The following table lists values for this setting:

     | SSL mode | Explanation |